What is a sales funnel? Stages, examples and how to build one

 Whether it’s about breaking down costs, time saved or successful past projects, salespeople can gauge which information will help push each prospect to sign up for their services.

-The detailed descriptions on Anchor’s site of its services and the industries it serves help to do exactly that.
+The detailed descriptions on Anchor’s site of its services and the industries it serves help do exactly that.

 The value of a sales funnel

-1. How a solid sales funnel impacts your prospects
+How a solid sales funnel impacts your prospects

-A sales funnel helps you deliver the right message at the right moment.
-Imagine this scenario: You’re shopping for a new fridge.
-You have a very basic picture of what you want, so you’re not ready to buy just yet.
-At this point, you want to learn more about the benefits and disadvantages of certain models, features and sizes.
+Imagine this scenario: you’re shopping for a new fridge.
+You’re not ready to buy just yet – you want to learn more about models, features and sizes.

-A sales funnel enables alignment between marketing and sales.
 Remember, your prospects can get in touch with you at any stage of the sales funnel, whether it’s the early research or late decision phase.
-This is why it’s crucial to align your marketing and sales efforts so that potential customers receive the information they need when they need it.
+This is why it’s crucial to align your marketing funnel and sales efforts so that potential customers receive the information they need when they need it.

 As a result, you’ll convey the right message outside of your sales conversations, too.